Female Hair Loss

 - Type III: Type III is severe hair thinning that makes bald patches visible even if the hair is not parted clearly.
 Hair transplant is recommended for Type III hair loss.

 Opting for a hair transplant may be one of the biggest decisions of your life.
-At Southwest, the lead surgeons and their teams understand the emotional aspect of such a decision.
+At Southwest, the surgeon and his team understands the emotional aspect of such a decision.
 Therefore, not only do they provide highly professional, medical services, but you will also find yourself comforted emotionally and psychologically as well.